If you don't know your Fairlie-Poplar from your Marietta Artery, we can help you by introducing you to each of the

 Memorial Drive connects the government district of Atlanta with some of the city's most quickly revitalizing residential neighborhoods, including Grant Park and East Atlanta.
 As a result, the corridor has experienced significant investment in recent years.
 For instance, two former public housing projects are being redeveloped into mixed-income communities.
 Learn about the Memorial Drive Atlanta effort here.

 South Downtown boasts a great deal of character and is one of the oldest sections of Atlanta.
-In addition to the concentration of city, state, and federal government offices, South Downtown also is home to Underground Atlanta.
-The area is becoming a hub of authentic loft residential development in former 19th-century hotels, department stores, and other commercial buildings.
+In addition to the concentration of city, state, and federal government offices, South Downtown also is home to the soon to be redeveloped Underground Atlanta.
+The area is becoming a hub of authentic loft residential development in former 19th-century hotels, department stores, and other commercial buildings, in addition to its burgeoning arts community.

 Northside Drive Corridor